leolanese/leolanese/README.md

 ---

-### 🌱 What trends I'm currently learning / investigating:
+### ♻️ What trends I'm currently learning / investigating:
- - Angular is witnessing new exiting trends, and looks very promising future for Angular.
-At the same time NodeJS and Python continues to push the boundaries, that encorage me to keep moving into the `full-stack` paradigm, leading to the expansion of frontiers in software development 👍
+ - Angular is witnessing new exiting trends, and looks very promising future for Angular!
+Also continuing pushing the boundaries with `NodeJS` and `Python`.
+That encorage me to keep moving into the `Full-Stack` paradigm, leading to the expansion of frontiers in Software Development 👍

 ---

 ### 💬 What people can ask me about:
  - Functional Programing (FP)
  - Responsive Web Design (RWD)
- - javaScript & typeScript
+ - JavaScript & TypeScript
  - Angular2+
  - NodeJS
  - Python